fun-land/fun-land/packages/use-fun-state/README.md

 # More examples

-See [fun-state-examples](../fun-state-examples) for a sample standalone application.
+See [fun-state-examples](https://github.com/fun-land/fun-land/tree/main/packages/fun-state-examples) for a sample standalone application using vite.

 # When to useFunState